tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * **Weeks 23–24:** Students are tasked with their final project.

-@@@arturo-revisions

 Explain to students that the skills and knowledge covered in the curriculum may translate into real jobs by the end of the Boot Camp.

 Engage students by presenting some of the activities and homework assignments that will allow them to apply real-world FinTech job skills.
-Highlight the following.
+Highlight the following:

 * Using Python, you will learn how to fetch stock information from APIs to create live applications to analyze stock movement.

 * You will learn how to analyze time-series data to create predictive models for stock prices.

-* Throughout the course, you will learn the basics behind the most common machine learning techniques such as linear regression, logistic regression, KNN, and k-means clustering, to apply these algorithms to classic challenges in the financial services sector.
+* Throughout the course, you will learn the basics behind the most common machine learning techniques, such as linear regression, logistic regression, KNN, and k-means clustering, to apply these algorithms to classic challenges in the financial services sector.

-* Also, you will learn how to apply natural language processing to analyze sentiment scores for cryptocurrency news.
+* You will also learn how to apply natural language processing to analyze sentiment scores for cryptocurrency news.

-@@@

 Answer any questions before moving on.